-Local Government Debt and Regional Competition in China
+Understanding Local Government Debt in China: a Regional Competition Perspective

 The GDP tournament among local governments plays a crucial role in supporting China's growth miracle.
 Investment-driven economic growth has led to a surge in local government debt in the past decade.
-To understand the relationship between local government debt and regional competition in GDP growth, we build a simple decision model of local governors based on prospect theory.
-Using a comprehensive data set of prefectural-level government debt, our empirical results confirm the theoretical prediction that regional competition in GDP growth does affect the dynamics of local government debt.
-The effect presents an asymmetric pattern, in the sense that a local government with GDP growth falling behind its competitors tends to issue debt more aggressively, while the effect is insignificant for local governments with GDP growth ahead of their competitors'.
-Furthermore, we find that the regulatory policy implemented at the end of 2015 that places a ceiling on local government debt effectively dampens the impact of regional competition on local government debt.
-However, local government investment remains strongly responsive to the regional GDP growth gap, probably because of alternative financial channels such as land financing.
-The above finding indicates that the debt regulatory policy cannot largely prevent local governments from implementing a pro-growth strategy induced by regional competition.
+Using a comprehensive dataset of prefectural-level government debt, we find that regional GDP competition has an asymmetric impact on the local government debt.
+With GDP growth falling behind its competitors, a local government tends to issue debt more aggressively.
+In contrast, the effect is insignificant for the regions with GDP growth ahead of their competitors.
+Furthermore, we find that the regulatory policy implemented in 2015 effectively dampens the impact of regional competition on local government debt.
+However, debt limit constraints are time-variant and present spatial heterogeneity.
+In regions with loose borrowing constraints, regional GDP competition still matters for local government debt expansion even if debt quota management is put in place.

-Keywords: Local Government Debt, Regional Competition, Government Investment, Chinese Economy
+Keywords: Local Government Debt, Regional Competition, Government Debt Reform, Chinese Economy

 JEL Classification: E60, G18, R11, R53